What can I offer you in Counselling?

 - And many others…

 As your therapist, I see my role as working alongside you both to gain an understanding of what the “fit” is between you, how you operate as a unit together and understanding where it has potentially broken down.
-It requires a facilitative approach allowing you, the couple, to find your own interpretations, solutions and ways forward.
+It requires a facilitative approach allowing you to find your own interpretations, solutions and ways forward.

 During the work, we would explore the nature of your relationship, (past and present), hopes and expectations for therapy and your motivations given the likelihood that one of you will have made the initial referral.